-It isn’t just Amazon—both Facebook and Twitter have rejected my attempts to advertise my book on their platforms due to “erotic” content.
-This is quite insane, when you consider the amount of rape, incest and prostitution jumping off America’s current favorite fantasy epic, A Song of Ice and Fire, better known as A Game of Thrones.
-Every social media outlet has no issue advertising that book, which I would never consider giving to my kids to read, but Ages of Aenya, which could probably be made into a Disney film, is banned from public perusal, because, God forbid, we see a female shape and NOT be selling sex.
+It isn’t just Amazon—both Facebook and Twitter have rejected attempts at advertising my book on their platforms due to “erotic” content.
+This is patently ridiculous, when you consider the amount of rape, incest, and prostitution jumping off the page of America’s current favorite fantasy epic, A Song of Ice and Fire, better known as A Game of Thrones.
+No social media outlet has any issue promoting that series, which I would never consider giving my kids to read.
+But Ages of Aenya, which could probably be made into a Disney film, is banned from public perusal because, God forbid, we go displaying the female form and NOT be selling sex.

-There is no rape, no mention of masturbation, and no lurid description of body parts, and yet Ages of Aenya is being sold by Amazon as erotica.
-There is, admittedly, a single mild sex scene, lasting one paragraph out of 667 pages.
-But since Ages of Aenya features naturist heroes in it, most American readers assume the book has something to do with erotica, because readers who know nothing about naturism believe naked = sex.
+There is no rape, no mention of masturbation, and no lurid description of body parts anywhere in the story, and yet Ages of Aenya falls into the erotica category, according to the house of Jeff Bezos.
+There is, admittedly, a single mild sex scene lasting one paragraph out of 667 pages.
+But since Ages of Aenya features naturist heroes in it, most Americans assume it has something to do with sex, because readers who know nothing about naturism believe nudity always = sex.

 Naturism is the opposite of porn.
-Porn fetishizes the body, sexually stimulating viewers through imagery that emphasizes, and exaggerates, the genitals.
-The goal of naturism is the reverse—focusing attention away from our reproductive organs, so we might learn to see ourselves in a healthier and more natural way.
-Porn dehumanizes, whereas naturism humanizes.
-Human worth (and that of other humanoid species) is a major theme in Ages of Aenya, nudity serving as a metaphor for humanity, and it plays out throughout the novel, in the way the Ilmar, with their wanton disregard for body taboos, are regarded as simple savages, or in how the aquatic merquid are considered mindless monsters, or in how the conquering Septhera treat humans like herd animals, to how, in the book’s closing chapters, the cyborg entity that is Horde, having lost the humanity he once possessed, comes to disregard every other life form as something beneath him.
-I suppose it is a bit ironic, how Facebook, Twitter, Amazon, and a host of likely-to-be-disappointed readers, have misjudged and mischaracterized the book, in the same way the Ilmar are misjudged and mischaracterized in the actual story.
+Porn fetishizes the body, sexually stimulating viewers through imagery that emphasizes and exaggerates the genitals.
+The goal of naturism, however, is opposite that—focusing attention away from our reproductive organs, so we might learn to see ourselves in a healthier and more natural way.
+Porn dehumanizes, naturism humanizes.
+Human worth (and that of other humanoid species) is a major theme in Ages of Aenya.
+Nudity serves as a metaphor for humanity, and it plays out throughout the novel, in the way the Ilmar, with their wanton disregard for body taboos, are regarded as simple savages; to how the aquatic merquid are considered mindless monsters; to the way the conquering Septhera treat humans like herd animals; to the book’s closing chapters, where a cyborg named Horde, having lost the humanity he once possessed, regards all other life forms beneath him.
+I suppose it’s a bit ironic how Facebook, Twitter, Amazon, and a host of likely-to-be-disappointed readers, have misjudged and mischaracterized the book, in the same way the Ilmar are misjudged and mischaracterized in the actual story.
 It’s life imitating art!

-I guess I should have been more practical, and not have commissioned such a risque illustration, but I honestly believed that the cover could in no way be misconstrued.
-Yes, there’s implied nudity on display, but there is not a butt crack, nipple or bush in sight.
-Thelana is in profile and mostly in silhouette, and not in any kind of suggestive pose, but still Facebook called it, and I quote, “sex services.”
+I guess I should have been more practical and never have commissioned such a risque illustration, but I honestly believed that the cover could in no way be misconstrued.
+Yes, there’s implied nudity on display, but there is not a butt crack, nipple, or bush to be seen.
+Thelana is depicted in profile, and not in any kind of suggestive pose, yet Facebook calls it, and I quote, “sex services.”
 Like I was making an ad for a Vegas bordello.
 Meanwhile, customers at checkout counters throughout the country are treated to magazines like this:

-We are not by any means a prudish country, but a sexually depraved one.
-As a writer, I have longed to introduce a more innocent way of looking at ourselves.
+We are not, by any means, a prudish country, but a sexually depraved one.
+In my writing, I have introduced a different way of looking at ourselves.
 But American biases are too deeply rooted.
-A history of Puritanism, combined with a multi-billion dollar clothing and porn industry, has merged into a perfect storm of duplicity.
-In this good ol’ US of A, we are given two choices, Disney or PornHub, and whatever middle ground that may have existed is quickly waning.
+A history of Puritanism, combined with a multi-billion dollar clothing industry and porn industry, have merged into a perfect storm of duplicity.
+In the good ol’ US of A, we’ve got two choices: 1) Disney and 2) PornHub, and what middle ground exists is quickly vanishing.

-Xandr and Thelana are inspired from Classical and Renaissance art.
-What most Americans don’t seem to realize, with their chainmail bikini clad Red Sonja figures, is that UNDERWEAR, as we know it, simply did not exist in ancient times.
-The bra is roughly one hundred years old, having been made popular by the SEARS department store catalogue.
+Xandr and Thelana are based on Classical and Renaissance art.
+What most Americans don’t seem to realize, with their chainmail-bikini-clad Red Sonja figures, is that UNDERWEAR as we know it, simply did not exist in ancient times.
+Modern bras, made popular by the Sears department store catalogue, are roughly one hundred years old.
 Bathing suits would also have been a complete mystery to the Greeks and Romans of antiquity.
-What is disheartening, for me, is when I visit a tourist shop in Greece, to find some inaccurate and anachronistic statue of Leonidas, now made famous after the film 300, donning some ridiculous, Fruit-of-the-Loom-style briefs.
+What is disheartening, for me, is when I visit a tourist shop in Greece and find some inaccurate and anachronistic statue of Leonidas, a national hero made famous after the film 300, donning some ridiculous, Fruit-of-the-Loom-style briefs.
 Puritanical values have been hoisted onto my heritage, with the suggestion that we should feel shame for an attitude we have never, in two thousand years, felt the need to feel shame over.
 Fortunately, the statue at Thermopylae retains the tradition of the heroic nude, though I imagine many American tourists getting offended by the penis on display.
 What is this, sex services?

 Now, just for shits and giggles, let’s look at some Classical / Renaissance art through the American cultural eye (ALL of these are comments I have actually received in reference to Aenya).